Contract Services - academies

 Note: if you are new subscriber to the training package, you will need to have GovernorHub to access training.
 If you do not purchase GovernorHub HfL can set this up for a reduced rate.
 Please contact firstname.lastname@example.org for costs.

 Access your GovernorHub account and select the ‘Herts for Learning’ icon in the top right of the screen.
 Select the ‘Training’ tab which gives you access to a full list of training opportunities.
-The face to face and e-learning can be found on this page.
-You can book a place on a face to face group training and access e-learning courses for completion.
+The face to face/remote group training and e-learning can be found on this page, and includes how to book on a course/complete an e-learning course.

-Agree which in-house course your board would like to book, identify at least 3 dates convenient to your board and email email@example.com requesting your ‘in-house’ training allocation; course name; dates; preferred start time (course duration approximately 2 hours).
+Agree which in-house course your board would like to book, identify at least 3 dates convenient to your board (ideally at least a calendar month notice to allow time for a trainer to be allocated and administration to be set up). send an email to email@example.com requesting your ‘in-house’ training allocation; course name; dates; preferred start time (course duration approximately 2 hours).
 The training team will seek a trainer for one of your chosen dates and confirm by return:

 Please note not all courses are offered as an in-house – please check which courses can be offered.

-An in-house is for the individual governing board only* and held on the school site.
-Group training is open to any governor and are held at venues across county.
-A reduced rate of £15 is charged for governors of schools who subscribe, and £52 for non-subscribers. *Group in-house sessions for multi academy trusts can be arranged through prior agreement.
+An in-house is for the individual governing board only* and held on the school site or remotely.
+Group training is open to any governor and can be held at venues across county or remotely.
+A reduced rate of £15 is charged for governors of schools who subscribe, and £52 for non-subscribers. *For MATs who have subscribed to the MAT training package, the in-house session(s) can be held for the boards across the Trust.

-If your school subscribes to Governor Training and this if your first training event of the financial year there is no cost,* and no minimum number required to attend.
-If your school/academy does not subscribe, please contact Governance for prices.
+If your school subscribes to Governor Training and this is your first training event of the financial year (September – August) there is no cost as it is included in the package price*, and no minimum number required to attend.
+If you have purchased a MAT training package, you may be entitled to more than 1 in-house per annum, please check with firstname.lastname@example.org if unsure.
+If your setting does not subscribe, please contact Governance for prices.

-*If you have had your free session for the financial year and would like to book an extra one, this can be arranged at an additional cost.
-Please contact firstname.lastname@example.org for details.
+*If you have had your in-house session for the financial year and would like to book an extra one, this can be arranged at an additional cost.
+Please contact email@example.com for details.

 The Chairs’ Service provides opportunities to work collaboratively through a range of training courses designed to meet the specific needs of chairs and help chairs develop in their role.
 The service also includes a termly chairs’ briefing providing networking opportunities and presentations from speakers on a range of topics; monthly e-bulletin updates; and chairs’ handbook to support Chairs of Governors in managing their board effectively and sharing best practice.